-Activity Description Establishment of access and internal roads Internal gravel roads will be developed for access to the proposed Groothoek WEF.
-The roads will be up to 8m in width.
-Site preparation and establishment Site establishment will include clearing of vegetation and topsoil at the footprint of each turbine, for laydown areas and along access and cable routes.
+Activity Description Establishment of access and internal roads Up to 8m in width (operational road surface width excluding V drains and cabling).
+During construction the disturbed road footprint will be up to 14m wide including v-drains and trenching for cabling) Site preparation and establishment Site establishment will include clearing of vegetation and topsoil at the footprint of each turbine, for laydown areas and along access and cable routes.
 The temporary laydown area will be constructed, including establishment of the construction camp (temporary offices, storage containers, concrete batching plant, concrete wind tower factory, etc).
 Site establishment will also entail the installation and/or connection of services (sanitation, electricity etc).
 Transport of components and equipment to site Bulk materials (aggregate, steel etc.), infrastructure components (masts, blades, tower sections etc), lifting and construction equipment (excavators, trucks, compaction equipment etc.) will be sourced and transported to site via suitable National and provincial routes and designated access roads.